 Third, those who manage and oversee independent contractor talent must understand that independents work across a portfolio of accounts.
 Similar to an investor seeking to spread risk and reward across different asset classes, independents can (and generally do) work with a diverse client base in order to build their business in the manner that suits them.
 Working with them to understand what their true specialty is – the one that connects all of the diverse clients together—is critical.

-4. Measure ROI
+4. Measure Return on Investment

 Lastly, in working with getting the most out of talent, it’s important to shake off the “cost driven” mentality that too many organizations fall into the habit of focusing on.
 In financial markets, particularly equities such as stocks, value ultimately centers on earnings, which measures what is produced after taking into account both expense and revenue.
 A similar view should be taken on talent within the enterprise to evaluate the contribution of talent to the organization, although this is more involved than looking at an income statement.